GaloyMoney/galoy-infra/examples/gcp/README.md

 ## Inception phase

-Once bootstrap has been executed the [`inception`](./inception/main.tf) phase can provision the VPC network, bastion, roles and service accounts needed to install the complete galoy stack.
+Once bootstrap has been executed the [`inception`](./inception/main.tf) phase can provision the VPC network, bastion, roles and service accounts needed to install the complete blink stack.
 Execute it via:
 ```
 $ make inception